kadaster/labs.kadaster.nl/stories/openels/index.md

 <query data-config-ref="https://data.labs.kadaster.nl/openels/-/queries/open-els-2">
 </query>

 ## It's linked.
-Lets's grab some data
+Let's grab some data

 In the example above, we used the power of linked data to map national administrative systems to generic levels.
 This was done at the level of concepts or ontological level (similar to T-box in descriptive logic).
 Linked Data allows for even more ― interrelating data at the instance level between data sets.
 For example, if two different data sets contain information about the same object (e.g information about the same municipality) we can link them and enrich one description of the municipality with attributes coming from the other data set.
 The example below uses links between administrative units and corresponding objects in the [DBpedia](https://wiki.dbpedia.org/) data base.
 In this case DBpedia serves as a ‘linking node’, providing access to other resources and information.
 Therefore we can, for example, traverse those links to retrieve the name of an administrative unit in another language.
 Lets find out how to spell what the Dutch call “'s-Gravenhage”, in the other languages of the project.